 - How much are you willing to spend?

-Database and management system
+Database and backend system

 At 1902 Software, we use the following:

-- Microsoft SQL Server or MySQL for the database
+- Database: Microsoft SQL Server or MySQL

-- ASP.NET or PHP as programming language
+- Programming language: .NET or PHP as programming language

 - Without exception, always create and register your developer account under you or your company’s name.
-When you ask your IT supplier to do the account setup, they often register the account in their own name, which can mean that your app is marketed under their account.
+When you ask your app developer to do the account setup, they often register the account in their own name, which can mean that your app is marketed under their account.
 You don’t want that—the app must be registered under your account, you being its owner.
 It can be both time-consuming and complicated to move the ownership of your app later on.

-Contact us if you’re thinking of making an app or hiring a support team for an existing app.
+Contact us if you’re thinking of developing an app or hiring a support team for an existing app.
 We will gladly take over existing projects.
 Just fill out this contact form, and we will respond to you in less than 24 hours.